joachimdemuth/world-weather-app/README.md

 ```

-4. Create a .env file in the root of the project and add these keys
+4. Create a .env file in the root of the project and add the following keys:
 ```
 REACT_APP_MAPBOX_ACCESS_TOKEN=YOUR_MAPBOX_ACCESS_TOKEN
 REACT_APP_OPEN_WEATHER_API_KEY=YOUR_OPENWEATHER_API_KEY